ritwikrohan7/ML_project_601.675_Abhay_Bhupendra_Ritwik/README.md

 iv) test.py: This code is used to test the trained model using the trained model.

 v) utils.py and utils_gray.py: This code has all the preprocessing functions like jointtransform2D, imagetoimage2D etc.

+You can access the datasets from the google drive link.
+We have given the drive access to anyone with this link.
+Google drive link: https://drive.google.com/drive/folders/1Gz29NftwsLkPvRwlYkzjzYFO1qsGCdtH?usp=sharing

 ## Using the Code for your dataset